-If you have any of these problems but cannot take iron medicines by mouth you may have to have iron sucrose (see the 'alternatives' section).
+If you have any of these problems but cannot take iron medicines by mouth, you may have to have iron sucrose (see the 'What are the alternatives' section).

 What are the risks?

 The major risk of intravenous iron is a severe allergic reaction.
 At its worst this has the potential to be life threatening (anaphylactic shock).